DrBranestawm/BCAR/README.md

 Registration of Ears
 ----------------------
 Currently the only way to change the ears type is to use chat commands.
-And it has to be done each time the game is reloaded.
+The set easrs will be saved and will work even after relogging.

   - /bcar ear1 : To save your current ears as the primary ear.